hasgeek/funnel/funnel/frontend_test_readme.txt

-Instructions to run frontend tests written in cypress test runner.
+Instructions to run frontend tests written in Cypress test runner in development.

-1. Adding Users and Organization and user to lastuser In the development lastuser, create an admin and member user.
+1. Add Users and Organisation to development lastuser In the development lastuser, create an admin and member user.
-	Create an organization "testcypressproject" and add admin user to owners team.
+	Create an organisation "testcypressproject" and add admin user to the owners team.
-	Add the login creditials details of admin and member as environment variables.
+	Add the login credentials details of admin and member user as environment variables.
+During the test execution to login, these values are read from fixture file user.js.
 	These are the environment variables to be created.
 	i) CYPRESS_ADMIN_USERNAME
     ii) CYPRESS_ADMIN_PSW
     iii) CYPRESS_MEMBER_USERNAME
     iv) CYPRESS_MEMBER_PSW
-    This is used cypress fixture user.js

 2. Add the following details of testing.py config as environment variables or update the values in testing.py file.
 	i) LASTUSER_SERVER